-- Have a broad appreciation of the different materials processing methods used for metals, ceramics, polymers and composites. - Understand the main interactions between process and material in design and process selection, for each of the main classes of material. - Understand the factors which control the microstructure of shaped castings, and their consequences for final properties and design for casting. - Know the main classes of polymers and composites, and understand the processing and design considerations in selecting these for a given component. - Know the main deformation processes for wrought alloys, and be able to conduct simple plastic analysis of plastic deformation. - Know the microstructural characteristics of wrought alloys, and the reasons for alloying and heat treatment, with examples from AI alloys and steels. - Understand hardenability of steels, using CCT diagrams to select steels and heat treatments for a given component specification. - Understand the processes and issues in the manufacture of powder metallurgy and ceramic products. - Understand the importance of surface treatments and joining technologies, and know the main factors to consider in process selection. - Be able to apply their knowledge of materials processing, microstructure evolution, and the mechanisms of material degradation to analyse and predict failures and to improve product design.
+- Have a broad appreciation of the different materials processing methods used for metals, ceramics, polymers and composites. - Understand the main interactions between process and material in design and process selection, for each of the main classes of material. - Understand the factors which control the microstructure of shaped castings, and their consequences for final properties and design for casting. - Know the main classes of polymers and composites, and understand the processing and design considerations in selecting these for a given component. - Know the main deformation processes for wrought alloys, and be able to conduct simple upper bound analysis of plastic deformation. - Know the microstructural characteristics of wrought alloys, and the reasons for alloying and heat treatment, with examples from Al alloys and steels. - Understand hardenability of steels, using CCT diagrams to select steels and heat treatments for a given component specification. - Understand the processes and issues in the manufacture of powder metallurgy and ceramic products. - Understand the importance of surface treatments and joining technologies, and know the main factors to consider in process selection. - Appreciate the current potential and limitations of additive manufacturing methods. - Be able to apply their knowledge of materials processing, microstructure evolution, and the mechanisms of material degradation to analyse and predict failures and to improve product design.